gabrielvincent/switcharoo/NIX.md

 All the settings are optional and can be found in the [module.nix](./nix/module.nix)

+Everything is disabled by default, so you need to enable it (even settings.windows if settings.windows.overview is enabled).

 ```nix
 { inputs, ... } : {
   imports = [